vardonir/pyDXHR/sphinx_docs/md_index.md

 Python-based tools for data exploration and extraction of Deus Ex Human Revolution, intended for use in another project of mine: [Project SI-X](https://six.vardonir.com/)

-Although I went a bit too far and somehow managed to make mod tools?
+Although I went a bit too far and somehow managed to make basic mod tools?

 Documentation be here, when I feel like writing it + some notes on stuff I've found while digging through the files.

+There was an attempt to make the docs look and feel like a professionally-written document.
+An attempt.
+I didn't succeed.

 ## Dependencies